henryng24/oldblog/_posts/2015-5-4-The Event Loop.md

 As you dive deeper into JavaScript, you'll start hearing that JavaScript is single-threaded, and you might be wondering --- "What exactly does that mean?"

 The concept of single-threadedness is quite simple actually.
-It just means that each line of JavaScript is interpreted one line at a time.
+All processes are run on a single thread.
 Where things might get confusing is when JavaScript meets your browser.

 Here's an image that may be helpful to your understanding.